hazelcast/hazelcast-jet-contrib/http/README.md

 ### Installing

-The HTTP Listener Source artifacts are published on the Maven repositories.
+The HTTP(S) Listener Source artifacts are published on the Maven repositories.

 Add the following lines to your pom.xml to include it as a dependency to your project: